brainwagon/kim-1/README.md

 commands in the file "assembleit".
 You can compare the hexdumps of the original roms with the output to make sure it's compiled the code properly.

+I've added no special restrictions to this, feel free to use it for any purpose consistent with any pre-existing licensing on a 50ish year old computer.